-- 8. In the Tools toolbar, select the 👼 Paint or Paint 🔮 Unpainted tool to colour your drawing. - 9.
+- 8. In the Tools toolbar, select the 🕏 Paint or Paint 🔮 Unpainted tool to colour your drawing. - 9.
 In the Colour view, create the desired fill colour if it's not already in your palette, then select it. - 10.
 In the Camera or Drawing view, paint your drawing.

-- 11. In the Tools toolbar, select the K Select tool.
-Select your drawing and flatten the lines by clicking the Flatten button in the Tool Properties view. - 12.
-If your lines are composed of several pencil strokes, you might want to combine them into one single smooth pencil line.
-Using the Select tool, select the pencil lines to be merged and in the Tool Properties view, click the & Merge Pencil Lines button.
+- 11. In the Tools toolbar, select the Select tool.
+Select your drawing and flatten the lines by clicking the Flatten button in the Tool Properties view.